arjun25bcy10063-hub/Autonomous-Delivery-Agent/Readme.md

 Pathfinding: How robots figure out where to go.

-State Management: How the robot knows if it is carrying a package or is empty.
+State Management: How robots figure out where to go, along with the most cost effective path.

 Environment Interaction: Moving within a defined space.